ashleysommer/pynecktie/docs/pynecktie/middleware.md

 server.
 They can be used to modify the *request to* or *response from* user-defined handler functions.

-Additionally, Sanic provides listeners which allow you to run code at various points of your application's lifecycle.
+Additionally, Necktie provides listeners which allow you to run code at various points of your application's lifecycle.

 ## Middleware